Highway 1 (Australia)

-Australia's Highway 1 is a network of highways that circumnavigate the country, joining all mainland capital cities except the national capital of Canberra.
-At a total length of approximately 14500 km it is the longest national highway in the world, surpassing the Trans-Siberian Highway (over 11000 km) and the Trans-Canada Highway (8030 km).
+Australia's Highway 1 is a network of highways that circumnavigate the country, joining all mainland capital cities except the national capital, Canberra.
+At a total length of approximately 14500 km, it is the longest national highway in the world, surpassing the Trans-Siberian Highway (over 11000 km) and the Trans-Canada Highway (8030 km).
 Over a million people traverse some part of the highway network every day.
 It is the longest continuing highway in the world as the Pan-American Highway is separated by the Darién Gap and AH1 is separated by the Sea of Japan.
-However it is not the longest continuous stretch of highway as both the northern section of the Pan-American Highway and the continental section of AH1 still out-measure it.
+However, it is not the longest continuous stretch of highway as both the northern section of the Pan-American Highway and the continental section of AH1 still out-measure it.

 History

 Highway 1 was created as part of the National Route Numbering system, adopted in 1955.
 The route was compiled from an existing network of state and local roads and tracks.
 Highway 1 is the only route to reach across all Australian states, plus the Northern Territory.
 Many of the other national routes are tributaries of Highway 1.

 Under the original Highway 1 scheme, certain major traffic routes that ran parallel to the main route were designated National Route Alternative 1.
 Most of these route designations have been replaced by either a state route designation, or an alpha-numeric route designation, depending on which state the section is in.
 An example of the Alternative 1 designation remaining is on the old Princes Highway route from Dandenong to South Melbourne in Victoria.